This is a vein of iron ore.

 The ‘Iron Age’ defines the era of the ancient city states of Athens, Sparta, Troy, Carthage, and the Persian Empire.
 In mainland Europe, it was the era where Celts built hill forts to defend their small agricultral communities.
 In India, the Vedas were being written.
 In every one of their cities you could hear the clank of the blacksmith’s anvil, working iron into swords, armour, and equipment.

 Iron is more difficult to work with than copper and bronze as it is melts at a higher temperature, so most early civilisations used them first before they developed the technology to use iron.

 The earliest known iron goods were beads found in Egypt, made from metorite iron, but the first iron that was extracted from ore was in Mespotamia and Turkey.
 By modifying their furnaces to burn hotter and by adding charcoal, they sparked a chemical reaction which gave them lumps of iron which they beat into shape.
-Iron’s abundance, as well as the trade and cultural adoption of this technology, began the era known as the ‘Iron Age’.
+Iron’s abundance, as well as the trade and cultural adoption of this technology, began the ‘Iron Age’.

 Today iron is still heavily used.
 It’s inside stainless steel benches, cutlery, and appliances, in drill bits and in reinforced concrete, in ship hulls, and in the structural frames of cars, buildings, and aircraft.

 It is a fascinating story from the big picture.
 Iron, as the waste product of stars, has been recycled as the material backbone of our civilisation.